 It also means that everyone has an equal responsibility for running the co-op and maintaining Jemima, within the limits of their skills, ability and circumstances.

-Twice a year as many of us as possible meet up, bringing food to share, to socialise and discuss co-op business (in 2020 we have been meeting via Zoom).
-There is also an e-mail list for discussions and messages.
+Twice a year as many of us as possible meet up, bringing food to share, to socialise and discuss co-op business (in 2020/21 we have been meeting via Zoom).
+There is also an e-mail list and a WhatsApp group for discussions and messages.
 And you can find us on Facebook

 The Jemima D Narrowboat Co-operative's Aims and Objectives are to own and use the boat co-operatively for members to have non-sexist, non-racist, non-ageist, non-etc, enjoyable holidays on the canals.

 There are 12 shares, each costing £975 per share (a one-off payment), plus annual subs of £480 which cover regular maintenance, Canal & River Trust (CaRT) licences, mooring fees and insurance.

 There is also a modest usage cost of £50 per week, or £10 per day, although any consumables bought while on board, such as gas, diesel, etc can be reclaimed from central funds.